gardenlinux/gardenlinux/features/_readonly/README.md

 ## resizable /var partition

 When the `/var` partition is writable via the OverlayFS it causes problems for containerd.
 Therefore it is necessary to have a separate writable `/var` partition that is not an OverlayFS and it should also be easily resizable to be able to store container images as needed.
+When `/var` is the resizable partition the content of `/var` will be remove during build.
+To make sure `/var` is properly initialized a systemd-tmpfiles configuration exists in the `_readonly` feature.
+Additionally every feature that needs files in `/var` has a systemd-tmpfiles configuration as well, to create files and directories as needed.
 Add the following line to the `fstab.mod` to create a Garden Linux image with a separate `/var` partition.

 ```